BlueGreenMagick/xml-doc/README.md

 - Supports reading from most encodings, including UTF-16.
 (With the notable exception of UTF-32)
 - You can have references to the parts of the tree, and still mutate the tree.
 - Elements stores reference to its parent element, so traveling up the tree is fast.
-- One of the fastest XML tree-like parser.
+- One of the fastest XML tree-like parser & writer.
 See [#Performance](https://github.com/bluegreenmagick/xml-doc#performance).
 - Supports attribute value normalization, character/entity references.

 Due to its architecture, you can't exchange nodes or elements between documents.